Boruch-Baum/emacs-diredc/README.md

 ## Dependencies (all are already part of emacs):

-   * auto-revert -- for auto-revert-mode
+   * autorevert -- for auto-revert-mode
    * dired       -- ... (doh) ...
    * dired-x     -- for dired-guess-default, dired-omit-mode
    * dired-aux   -- for dired-compress-files